cerna/dh-cmake/examples/cpack/README.md

 This example project demonstrates how to use dh-cmake's CPack functionality.
 It can be built out of the box with dpkg-buildpackage.

-Please note that this project depends on features that are currently only in the CMake master branch.
-They will be available in CMake 3.13.
-If you want to test this example, you will need to build CMake from source.

 Look in the `debian/rules` file.
 Notice the `--with cpack` parameter.
 This enables the `cpack` Debhelper sequence, which runs the `dh_cpack_generate`, `dh_cpack_substvars`, and `dh_cpack_install` commands.
 The generate step